 Your application will be acknowledged and agreement will be sought from counsel, via the Bar Council.
 You will be advised when this has been received and asked to submit your statement of case (set out in the standing orders).

-If you would like to call us to enquire further, please telephone the Law Society Commercial Affairs Admin Unit on 020 7320 5804.
+If you would like to call us to enquire further, please telephone Law Society Member Services on 020 7320 5804.

 A joint tribunal is a way to solve a dispute over fee notes and for all circumstances in a dispute to be fairly considered